dotnet/core/samples/dotnetsay/README.md

 ## Run the Tool

-You can install the sample using the following command.
+You can run the tool using the following command.

 ```console
 dotnetsay